sanity/Athena/README.markdown

 ------------
-The motivation for designing Athena was a situation where I have tens of thousands of objects, each of which may have 10-20 tags, and where I need to be able to retrieve these objects using boolean queries in a matter of milliseconds.
+The motivation for designing Athena was a situation where I have tens of thousands of objects, each of which may have 10-20 tags, and where I need to be able to retrieve these objects using boolean queries in a matter of microseconds.
 This implies that there is no time to do a disk seek, the data must be in memory, and an exhaustive search will be out of the question.